 What is the most important thing to remember when working with buttercream?

 The key is the consistency of the buttercream.
 To achieve the delicacy of the flowers you need a stiff consistency.
 My students soon realize this when piping with me, that your hands will ache in the beginning since you have to apply a lot of pressure to the icing bag.
-It’s also important not over mix the buttercream as this creates air bubbles which will show up in your piping.
-Finally I would say it is better to refill your bag for each flower than to overfill your piping bag.
+It’s also important not to mix the buttercream as this creates air bubbles that will show up in your piping.
+Finally, I would say it is better to refill your bag for each flower than to overfill your piping bag.
 It is easier on the hands and doesn’t allow the icing to get too warm.

 Do you have a flower that is a personal favorite?

-I started with the simple rose which I make in a two tone.
+I started with the simple rose which I make in a two-tone.
 I love the simplicity of this.
 The rose always gets a great reaction when I post it on my social media especially the deep, intense red ones.
 I receive comment after comment where people thought they were a real rose, not realizing it’s an edible cupcake!

-You offer both online and in person workshops for groups of four.
+You offer both online and in-person workshops for groups of four.
 What do you enjoy the most about teaching the craft of creating beautiful cupcakes to others?

-In respect of my online courses this came about by popular demand.
+In respect of my online courses, this came about by popular demand.
 I had so many followers from across the world that could not partake in my local courses that this seemed a natural progression.
 It was very scary when I produced my first set of courses and I still get very nervous on filming day.
 However, with the support of my Mum (she calls herself the producer) and Matt my amazing videographer, I think I have pitched the courses just right.
 I have had nothing but positive feedback from my online courses so I must be doing something right.